csiyang/PartD/README.md

-Hi, my name is Siyang
+Hi, my name is Siyang.
+My favourite colour is orange.